RolandChristensen/developer-journal/_drafts/github-projects.md

 ---------  All of the above should be left out of the actual post  -----------------

-I prefer a project board to visualize work over a traditional todo list and calendar/reminders.
-There is a reason why modern software development has evolved to use a project board.
+I prefer a project board to visualize work over a traditional "to do list" and calendar/reminders.
+There is a reason modern software development has evolved to use a project board.
-Using boards for everything from goal management to family chores is a good way to organize yourself and your team.
-I like having a hand drawn task board with sticky notes around the home office and on the refrigerator.
+Using boards for everything from goal management to family chores is effective to organize yourself and your team.
+A hand drawn task board with sticky notes around the home office and on the refrigerator could be good.

-Being in technology, I created a task board for my career development and add issues for:
+Being in technology, I created a task board for my career development and add issues to it for:
 * Learning the business rules for the product being developed for my current project
 * Reading the documentation of my current project
 * Reading the code of my current project
-* Learning new technology
+* Learning new innovative technology
 * Keeping up to date with newer versions of the old technologies I use

 # GitHub Docs > GitHub Issues > Projects (Free version)
 https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects

-Project management concepts are not discussed in the docs.
-Basic knowledge is a pre-requisite or the willingness to learn independently.

 # Create New Personal User Project
 1. Click Profile Picture